Loading…

 Learning Objectives

-Understand the Impact of Language: Explore how the choice of words and tone can influence performance, collaboration and compliance in the workplace.
-Develop Confident Communication Skills: Provide practical techniques and strategies for communicating with confidence in various professional scenarios.
-Enhance Performance through Effective Communication Promote Compliance through Clear Messaging
+Discuss the Impact of Language and how the choice of words and tone can influence performance, collaboration and compliance in the workplace; Recognize practical techniques and strategies for communicating with confidence in various professional scenarios; Describe ways to enhance performance through effective communication.

 Chair